pyricau/FunkyJFunctional/README.md

 * funkyjfunctional-fest-assert for Funky FEST-Assert
 * funkyjfunctional-core FunkyJFunctional's core, if you want to create your own Funky implementation.

-The following configuration examples are for funkyjfunctional-guava.
-You should just switch the *artifactId* to use other implementations.
+The following configuration examples are for **funkyjfunctional-guava**.
+You should just switch the **artifactId** to use other modules.

-## Releases, for the serious funky guys
+## FJF-Guava releases, for the serious funky guys

 You will need the following repository in your Maven project: